kimjjs100/tensorflow2.0-motion-planning/README.md

 The goal of our agent is to find the best path(fast and safe).
 For reinforcement learning algorithm, I used TD3 and SAC for training.

-This repository contains 3 environment : 2-DOF, 3-DOF, 3-DOF with two arms.
+This repository contains 3 environments : 2-DOF, 3-DOF, 3-DOF with two arms.
 And those have very few difference with each other.

 I hope it would be helpful for your study.